 Being refused for a credit agreement or mortgage can actually have a negative impact on your credit score.
 So it’s always a good idea to find out your score before applying for a mortgage.

 The credit rating you’re given by a credit reference agency might differ from one you get from a mortgage lender.
 Even though they’re based on the same information, a lender’s criteria for creating credit scores could be different.
-For this reason, we recommend getting a really thorough overview of your credit report from checkmyfile because they will give you the most detailed look at your credit history.
+We recommend getting a really thorough overview of your credit report from checkmyfile because they will give you the most detailed look at your credit history.
 Their reports show you your report from each credit reference agency side by side.

 There are two main reasons you should check your credit report and credit score: